Home » Marrakech Travel Guide: How to Spend 3 Days in Marrakech

-Marrakech is a brilliant city to explore, either as a city break, on a longer Morocco adventure, or as a winter sun holiday.
+Marrakech is a brilliant to explore, either as a standalone city break, on a longer Morocco adventure, or as a winter sun holiday.
 It even makes for a brilliant destination for a girls trip!

-We recently spent three days in Marrakech at the half way point of our two week adventure in Morocco.
+My best friend and I recently spent three days in Marrakech at the half way point of our two week adventure in Morocco.
 We started in Rabat, took the train to Fes for a few nights, before heading onto Chefchaouen where we went hiking in the Rif Mountains.
 After this, and before arriving in Marrakech, we explored the Sahara Desert in a 4×4.

 By this point, we didn’t know what to expect with Marrakech.
 None of the cities had matched our preconceptions of Morocco so far.
 Some of the preconceived expectations included hassle from men and shop owners, the feeling we might be pick-pocketed, finding ourselves in dodgy alleyways in the medina or darting around crazy traffic on the roads.